lukso-network/docs/docs/guides/universal-profile/interact-with-contracts.md

 ### Send the execute calldata

 The final step is to pass the encoded calldata to the Universal Profile.
-Since we are calling from a UP's controller address (with proper [**permissions**](../../standards/universal-profile/lsp6-key-manager.md#permissions)), the Key Manager will authorize the transaction.
+Since we are calling from an EOA that is a [controller](../../standards/universal-profile/lsp6-key-manager.md#introduction) on the UP, the Key Manager will authorize the transaction.

 <Tabs>